 Before the Platform agrees to list a loan, Lendy makes identity, fraud and credit checks of a borrower and assesses both the affordability of the loan and the strategy for repaying the loan.

-If a borrower doesn't make the appropriate repayment at the end of the loan, they are considered to be in default unless, on behalf of all lenders, Lendy has agreed to extend the loan formally, to make some other alternative refinancing arrangements, or to allow a further informal loan period of up to 180 days (the "Tolerance Period").
+If a borrower doesn't make the appropriate repayment at the end of the loan, the loan is then considered non-performing unless, on behalf of all lenders, Lendy has agreed to extend the loan formally, to make some other alternative refinancing arrangements, or to allow a further informal loan period of up to 180 days (the "Tolerance Period").
 Formal loan extensions longer than a month require prior approval by our Credit Committee.

-If a loan goes into default we will move it to the DEFAULT LOANS page on our website and provide an update by email to make you aware of the default, explaining our next steps to manage the debt.
+If a loan becomes non-performing we will move it to the NON-PERFORMING LOANS page on our website and provide an update by email to make you aware of the position, explaining our next steps to manage the debt.

 In order to realise the capital required to repay investors in the loan, Lendy (acting on behalf of Saving Stream Security Holding Limited) will either arrange for the asset that is held to be sold or auction the property subject to the legal charge.